TheLabbingProject/django_analyses/docs/source/user_guide/analysis_integration/realistic_example.rst

 :meth:`~django_analyses.models.managers.analysis.AnalysisManager.from_list` method
 which we could use to easily add analyses to the database.

-First we'll create the complete definition in another file.
+First we'll create the complete definition in another file:

 .. code-block:: python
     :caption: analysis_definitions.py